selwynpolit/d9book/book/state.md

 ![Private tempstore in the database](/images/private_tempstore1.png)

-In the next example we\'re storing an array with the key
+In the next example, we\'re storing an array with the key
 \"selwyn.important.array\".
 The array is automatically serialized into the value field.
 Incidentally, you don\'t have to specify the type of content (i.e. array) as I have.
 Instead of using selwyn.important.array, you could use selwyn.important.banana or selwyn.important.kiwi (depending on your fruit preference).

 ```php